saeed51100/machine-learning/forex-prediction/classification/readme-13.txt

 --------------------------
 Overview
 --------------------------
-This is PART 3 of a multi-part Forex time-series classification pipeline in Python/Jupyter.
+This is PART 3 of a multi-part Forex time-series classification pipeline implemented in Python/Jupyter.
-You must assume that PARTS 1-2 are already completed correctly.
+You must assume that PARTS 1-2 are already been completed correctly.
-The goal is to detect trend-reversal points of labeled historical H1 data.
+The overall goal is to detect trend-reversal points in labeled historical H1 Forex data.

 --------------------------
 Goal